Gout Pictures Slideshow: Causes, Symptoms, and Treatments of Gout

 Risk Factors for Gout

-Obesity, excessive weight gain, especially in youth, moderate to heavy alcohol intake, high blood pressure, and abnormal kidney function are among the risk factors for developing gout.
+Obesity, excessive weight gain, especially in youth, moderate to heavy alcohol intake, high blood pressure, diabetes, and abnormal kidney function are among the risk factors for developing gout.
 Certain drugs and diseases can also cause elevated levels of uric acid.
 Also, there is an increased prevalence of abnormally low thyroid hormone levels (hypothyroidism) in patients with gout.